tilburgsciencehub/website/content/tutorials/code-like-a-pro/github-copilot/github-copilot.md

 In this tutorial, we will see the application of Copilot in RStudio in the following contexts:

-- Exploratory analysis of a dataset
+- Exploratory analysis of a dataset: simply tell R how to explore your dataset
-- Data visualization
+- Data visualization: improve your plots instantly
-- Data manipulation
+- Data manipulation: use Copilot to save time on managing your data
-- Questions & answers
+- Questions & answers: Copilot also answers your (statistical) questions

 ### Exploratory data analysis